m10x/midi2key-ng/README.md

 ## About

 Map Buttons, Knobs and Sliders of your Midi Controller to Different Functions.
 With GUI.
-Developed for Linux and a Behringer X Touch Mini, but most features are also working on Windows/MacOS and with other Midi Controllers.
+Developed for Linux (x11) and a Behringer X Touch Mini, but most features are also working on Windows/MacOS and with other Midi Controllers.
+Wayland support is in progress.

 ## Features
 Give your midicontroller the ability to: